-As the Purchase Price Allocation ("PPA") conducted by an independent appraiser was completed as at date of financial statements, the consideration of US\$550,000 and US\$4,500,000 respectively have been allocated based on the fair value computations at the acquisition date as an intangible asset arising from this acquisition.
+As the Purchase Price Allocation ("PPA") conducted by an independent appraiser was completed as at date of prior year's financial statements, the consideration of US\$550,000 and US\$4,500,000 respectively have been allocated based on the fair value computations at the acquisition date as an intangible asset arising from this acquisition.
 The initial accounting for this business combination has been finalised as at date of the financial statements.
 Based on the PPA information obtained, the fair value of the identifiable net asset arising from the transaction are as follow:

-Value recognised on acquisition

-Shoffr US\$'000 RevX US\$'000 Total US\$'000

-Software (Note 10) 677 677

-Total identifiable net assets 677 677

-Goodwill arising from acquistions (Note 10) 550 3,823 4,373

-550 4,500 5,050

-Consideration transferred

-Cash paid during the year Extinguishment of non contingent liability on business acquisition (Note 5) 450 4,500 4,950
+Value recognised on acquisitionShoffrRevXTotalUS\$'000US\$'000US\$'000 Software (Note 10) 677 677 Total identifiable net assets Goodwill arising from acquistions (Note 10) 550 550 677 3,823 4,500 677 4,373 5,050 Consideration transferred Cash paid during the year Extinguishment of non contingent liability on business acquisition (Note 5) 450 100 4,500 4,950 100 Total consideration 550 4,500 5,050

-100 100

-Total consideration 550 4,500 5,050

-Subsequent to the acquisition date, a full and final settlement agreement was entered into with the selling shareholder of Shoffr to extinguish non-contingent purchase consideration of \$100,000 initially agreed upon.
+Subsequent to the acquisition date, a full and final settlement agreement was entered into with the selling shareholder of Shoffr to extinguish non-contingent purchase consideration of US\$100,000 initially agreed upon.
 The extinguishment of this payment obligation arose from events and conditions that did not exist as at the date of acquisition and was accordingly recorded in other income as disclosed in Note 5.